Making It Know

 Thank you for subscribing.

-Whether you're a therapist or counselor running your own practice or part of a group, it's important to have your own website.
-Having your own web presence makes you easier to locate, helps new patients discover you, and creates a central location for learning about your services.
-Most importantly, you'll have full ownership of your professional brand and the way you present your work.
+Whether you're a therapist or counselor running your own practice or part of a group, it's important to have a website.
+Having your own web presence helps new patients find you and creates a central location to learn about your practice and policies.
+Most importantly, you'll have full ownership of your professional brand and the way you present your work to peers and potential clients.

-To make starting your own site easier, here are six things that every therapist's website needs to build an online presence and simplify your workflow.
+To make starting your own site easier, here are six things that every therapist's website needs to build an online presence and simplify your workflow and three therapist website examples for inspiration.

 1. A website template designed for your needs

 A well-designed therapist or counselor's site can communicate competence and even your perspective on your practice.
-The colors, fonts, and images that make up your site are the first impression that potential clients get when they visit.
+The colors, fonts, and images on your site make up the first impression potential clients get when they visit.
 The right design will help put potential patients’ minds at ease and make them more interested in contacting you.

-Start with a website template to get your website set up faster.
-Templates come with an initial structure, colors, and fonts for your site.
+Start with a website template or AI website builder to get your website set up faster.
+These come with an initial structure, colors, and fonts for your site.
 You can then customize any element to fit your preferences.

 See our guide to designing your website